 "We're hoping that people will take advantage of the free commutes.
 Once they find out how easy it is to use transit, hopefully after the three (free) days are used, they'll continue to use transit whenever we call a Spare the Air Day," she said.

 The day was declared because a confluence of factors hot air, little wind and high pressure that help car exhaust and other pollutants such as evaporating fuel at gas stations, paints and household chemicals such as hairspray create ground-level ozone.
 Vehicle exhaust accounts for about 45 percent of those emissions, Salaver said.

 Air district officials predict the air quality index will reach 106 in the eastern parts of the East Bay, a large region that includes eastern Alameda County, all of Contra Costa County and southern Solano County.
 The unhealthy threshold is 101, Salaver said.

 The expanded $7.5 million program reimburses 25 area transit agencies, including BART, Muni, AC Transit, SamTrans, WHEELS, and Caltrain, for the entire operating day.
-The air agency says it is the largest free transit smog-fighting
+The air agency says it is the largest free transit smog-fighting program in the nation.

 Funding for the program comes from the federal Congestion Mitigation and Air Quality Improvement program, the Transportation Fund for Clean Air and state air district funding.